Methodist Church of Great Britain: Youth and education

 Methodists placed a high priority on close guidance of their youth, as seen in the activities of Sunday schools and the Band of Hope (whose members signed a pledge to "abstain from all intoxicating liquors").

 Wesley himself opened schools at The Foundery in London, and Kingswood School.
 A Wesleyan report in 1832 said that for the church to prosper the system of Sunday schools should be augmented by day-schools with educated teachers.
 It was proposed in 1843 that 700 new day-schools be established within seven years.
 Though a steady increase was achieved, that ambitious target could not be reached, in part limited by the number of suitably qualified teachers.
 Most teachers came from one institution in Glasgow.
 The Wesleyan Education Report for 1844 called for a permanent Wesleyan teacher-training college.
 The result was the foundation of Westminster Training College at Horseferry Road, Westminster in 1851.

 19th-century England lacked a state school system; the major supplier was the Church of England.
 The Wesleyan Education Committee, which existed from 1838 to 1902, has documented Methodism's involvement in the education of children.
 At first most effort was placed in creating Sunday schools.
 In 1837 there were 3,339 Sunday schools with 59,297 teachers and 341,443 pupils.
 In 1836 the Wesleyan Methodist Conference gave its blessing to the creation of 'Weekday schools'.
 In 1902 the Methodists operated 738 schools, so their children would not have to learn from Anglican teachers.
-The Methodists, along with other Nonconformists, bitterly opposed the Education Act of 1902, which funded Church of England schools and funded Methodists schools too but placed them under local education authorities that were usually controlled by Anglicans.
+The Methodists, along with other Nonconformists, bitterly opposed the Education Act 1902, which funded Church of England schools and funded Methodists schools too but placed them under local education authorities that were usually controlled by Anglicans.
 In the 20th century the number of Methodist Church-operated schools declined, as many became state-run schools, with only 28 still operating in 1996.